 rails(id: 5, name: 'learn-to-program')

-function represents your Ruby on Rails application.
+function plays the role of your Ruby on Rails application.
 The browser sends a request to the app by calling this function, passing some data.
 The Rails app makes this data available in a Hash-like object, which is called, not surprisingly, params, which stands for parameters.

 Hope that gave you an conceptual understanding of parameters in Rails.

-There are two ways in which the browser can send data to the Rails application: via query strings in the URL and by submitting a form.
+There are two ways in which the browser can send data to the Rails application: via query strings in the URL (GET) and by submitting a form (POST).

 Query Strings